-The Company's objective is to ensure that there is sufficient capital in order to meet annual business requirements, after taking into account administrative, property holding and exploration budgets, against cash.
-As at April 30, 2021, the Company had cash of \$46,323 in cash to settle current liabilities of \$538,524, which include accounts payable and accrued liabilities of \$46,202, due to related parties of \$347,870, a loan from an officer of \$140,136 and interest due on the loan of \$4,317.
-As the Company does not have operating cash flow, the Company has and will continue to rely primarily on loans from an officer and equity financing to meet its capital requirements.
+The Company's objective is to ensure that there is sufficient cash available to meet annual business requirements.
+As of July 31, 2021, the Company had cash and cash equivalents of \$2,144,193 to settle current liabilities of \$224,680.
+As the Company does not have operating cash flow, the Company has and will continue to rely primarily on loans from an Officer and equity financing to meet its capital requirements.